-Special Terms and Provisions
+Special Terms and Provisions:

 - 1. Service under this rider may be limited at the sole discretion of the utility, based on the expected amount of renewable energy available, average monthly energy usage of the customer, bill payment and collection histories. - 2.
+Aggregate sales are allowed only for multiple facilities owned by the same entity. - 3.
 The customer may sign up for the program at any time and service will become effective at the beginning of the next full billing period, at which point the customer will be charged for the total number of blocks purchased.
-The Block Charge for Renewable Energy will not be prorated in the billing period in which a customer signs up for service under this rider. - 3.
-If the customer uses less total energy than the number of blocks purchased in any given month, the customer will be charged for the total number of blocks purchased in that month. - 4.
-The customer may cancel their service under this rider at any time, however any change in service will only become effective at the beginning of the next full billing period.
-The Block Charge for Renewable Energy will not be prorated in the billing period in which the customer cancels. - 5.
+The Block Charge for Renewable Energy will not be prorated in the billing period in which a customer signs up for service under this rider. - 4.
+If the customer uses less total energy than the number of blocks purchased in any given month, the customer will be charged for the total number of blocks purchased in that month. - 5.
+The customer may cancel their service under this rider at any time; however, any change in service will only become effective at the beginning of the next full billing period.
+The Block Charge for Renewable Energy will not be prorated in the billing period in which the customer cancels. - 6.
 The utility shall have on file a copy of the latest Schedule for Renewable Energy Service from its wholesale supplier.